ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Document History {#history}

 > Note: To be removed by RFC editor before publication.

+- -13
+    - Clarify that user codes are ungessable.
+    -

 - -12
     - Make default hash algorithm SHA256 instead of SHA3-512.